How Cleo supports families across APAC — Global caregiving in action

 • We also support parents through parenting style clashes and generational expectations—particularly common in tightly-knit family cultures.

-“One of the pillars of our global benefits philosophy is designing programs that are globally consistent but locally relevant and culturally sensitive.
+“One of the pillars of our global benefits philosophy at Uber is designing programs that are globally consistent but locally relevant and culturally sensitive.

 That includes everything from the app interface—it can’t just be a Google Translate job—to the coaches and guides employees interact with.
 Someone in Japan shouldn’t be getting advice from a U.S.-based coach about raising a baby, for example.